writethedocs/www/docs/conf/atlantic/2024/cfp-email-templates.rst

    Now those essentials are covered, a little more info about the event itself:

-   * We'll be using [Hopin](https://hopin.to/) for the event, over the coming weeks we'll get you account details so you can update head-shots and taglines on there.
+   * We'll be using [Venuless](https://venueless.events/) for the event, over the coming weeks we'll get you account details so you can update head-shots and taglines on there.
    * We'll be live captioning as usual, and if you can get copies of your slides to make the captioners work easier that would be delightful.
 We need those a week or so before the event, so no rush.
-   * In a change from our in person event, we'll be hosting moderated Q&A in a separate Hopin room, directly after each talk.
+   * In a change from our in person event, we'll be hosting moderated Q&A in a separate Venuless room, directly after each talk.

    Next week I'll send over a provisional schedule, and if having a particular slot would make it easier to attend the Q&A, let me know and I'll see what I can do.